Aspects Of The War Guilt Clause & What It Tells Us

 Article 231 said that Germany accepts responsibility for its loss, and any damages done to the allies must be paid back by Germany.
 As you can imagine, this was quite a humiliating defeat for Germany.
 It said that Germany must be able to have full responsibility for causing World War I, even if there may have been other causes as well.
 Many politicians in Germany were outraged, and people tried to stop the treaty.

 In hindsight, the damage done by the clause seems to be unintentional.
 The clause was a legal document that was meant to get some compensation out of Germany, but some people saw it as an admission of guilt.
-This made the German people angry and resented the Allies, possibly setting the stage for the next World War.
+This made the German people angry and resentful of the Allies, possibly setting the stage for the next World War.

 Reparations are when a country pays money to a group of people or to another country that has been perceived as being wronged in some way.
 The reparations in the treaty were made for the families of the dead soldiers and a way to rebuild after the war.